NetkoNefarious/Text-Editor/README.md

 # Text-Editor
 A simple text editor made in C# and WPF.
+Made by me for practice.